Slide Climbing & Hiking

 Hiking Options

-Base Day objectives are a great fit for parties looking for a classic High Peaks outing, with popular goals including Algonquin, Phelps, Wright, Porter, Giant, and the Wolfjaws.
+Standard Day objectives are a great fit for parties looking for a classic High Peaks outing, with popular summit goals including Algonquin, Phelps, Wright, Porter, Giant, and the Wolfjaws.

-Long Day objectives are better suited to guests looking for a bigger effort and a deeper day in the mountains, with examples such as Allen, Marcy, Cliff, Marshall, and Redfield.
+Extended Day objectives are better suited to guests looking for a bigger effort and a longer day in the mountains, with summit examples such as Marcy, Allen, Cliff, Redfield and Marshall.

 Whether you are working toward your 46er goal or simply looking for a strong day in the High Peaks, we can help choose the right objective for the season, the weather, and your group.